 Permeable pavement systems are pavement systems—paver driveway, walkway or patio—built to allow water to “permeate” through the surface and into the ground.
 Also known as or “permeable pavers”, or “permeable interlocking concrete pavements” (PICP), Paver Connection installs them using a proprietary method that layers different sizes of stone allowing rainwater to filter through to an underground drainage pipe system.
+Request A Quote.

 The Benefits of Permeable Pavement Systems